dynamisinc/checklist-poc/docs/ExternalChatIntegration/USER-STORIES.md

-# External Messaging Integration - User Stories
+# External Messaging Integration - User Stories (v2)

-## Epic: External Messaging Integration
+## Epic: Unified Event Communications

+**Epic ID Prefix:** UC (Unified Communications)

-**Epic Description:** As a COBRA platform, I need to integrate with external group messaging platforms (starting with GroupMe) so that emergency responders can communicate through their preferred tools while maintaining a unified view in COBRA.
+**Epic Description:** As a COBRA platform, I need to provide unified event communications through a channel-based architecture that supports both internal COBRA conversations and bi-directional integration with external messaging platforms (starting with GroupMe), ensuring emergency responders can communicate through their preferred tools while maintaining situational awareness and audit compliance.

-**Business Value:** Emergency responders often use consumer messaging apps (GroupMe, WhatsApp, Signal) for quick coordination.
+**Business Value:** Emergency responders often use consumer messaging apps (GroupMe, WhatsApp, Signal, Teams) for quick coordination.
 This integration bridges the gap between informal field communication and COBRA's formal incident management, ensuring all communications are captured for situational awareness, after-action reviews, and FEMA compliance.
+The channel-based architecture prevents accidental disclosure of internal coordination to external parties while enabling seamless monitoring of all communication streams.

 ---

-## Feature: External Channel Management
+## Feature: Channel Architecture & Defaults

-### US-001: Auto-Create GroupMe Group on Event Creation
+### UC-001: Auto-Create Default Channels on Event Creation

-**Title:** Auto-create GroupMe group when named event is created
+**Title:** Auto-create Internal and Announcements channels when event is created

 **As a** COBRA administrator
-**I want** a GroupMe group to be automatically created when I create a named event
+**I want** default communication channels to be automatically created when I create an event
+**So that** my team has immediate, organized communication infrastructure

+**Acceptance Criteria:**
+- [ ] When a new event is created, an "Internal" channel is automatically created
+- [ ] When a new event is created, an "Announcements" channel is automatically created
+- [ ] Internal channel is accessible to all COBRA users with event access
+- [ ] Internal channel messages never bridge to external platforms
+- [ ] Announcements channel is read-only for standard users
+- [ ] Announcements channel is writable only by users with Manage permissions
+- [ ] Both channels appear in the sidebar accordion and full-page channel tabs
+- [ ] Channel creation is logged for verification

+**Dependencies:** None

+---

+### UC-002: Create External GroupMe Channel on Event Creation

+**Title:** Optionally create a GroupMe channel when creating an event

+**As a** COBRA administrator
+**I want** to optionally create a linked GroupMe group when I create an event
 **So that** external participants have an immediate communication channel tied to the event

 **Acceptance Criteria:**
-- [ ] When a new named event is created, a corresponding GroupMe group is automatically created
+- [ ] Event creation form includes a checkbox: "Create GroupMe channel for external communications"
-- [ ] The GroupMe group name follows the convention: "COBRA: {Event Name}"
+- [ ] When checked, a GroupMe group is created with name "COBRA: {Event Name}"
 - [ ] A COBRA bot is registered in the GroupMe group for sending/receiving messages
 - [ ] The webhook callback URL is configured to route messages to the correct event
 - [ ] The GroupMe share URL is stored and accessible for inviting external participants
-- [ ] An ExternalChannelMapping record is created linking the event to the GroupMe group
+- [ ] An external channel mapping record is created linking the event to the GroupMe group
+- [ ] The channel appears in the sidebar accordion with a GroupMe icon indicator
-- [ ] The action is logged for verification
+- [ ] If checkbox is unchecked, no external channel is created (can be added later)
 - [ ] If GroupMe API fails, the event creation still succeeds (graceful degradation)
+- [ ] Channel creation is logged for verification

 **Dependencies:** GroupMe API credentials configured in application settings

 ---

-### US-002: Associate Existing GroupMe Group with Event
+### UC-003: Associate Existing GroupMe Group with Event

 **Title:** Link an existing GroupMe group to a COBRA event